BMorrissey89/Crowdfunding_ETL/README.md

 The following image shows this subcategory DataFrame:

-subcategory DataFrame

 Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

-Create the Campaign DataFrame
+# Create the Campaign DataFrame
 Extract and transform the crowdfunding.xlsx Excel data to create a campaign DataFrame has the following columns:

 The "cf_id" column